simbo1905/simple-record-store/readme.md

 The original code was based on Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html) which shows how to creates a simple key value storage file.
 That code isn't safe to crashes due to the ordering of writes.
-This code base has tests that uses brute force search to throw exceptions on every file operation to validate the data on disk is always consistent.
-It also adds CRC32 checks to the data that are validated upon read.
+This code base has tests that uses brute force search to throw exceptions on every file operation to validate the data on disk is always left in a consistent state.
+It also adds CRC32 checks to the data that are validated upon read from disk.
+If any IOException is thrown it does *not* mean that the write is known to have failed.
+It means that the write may have failed and that in memory state is not known to be consistent with that is on disk.
+The way to fix to this is to close the store and open a fresh one to reload all the headers from disk.

 This implementation:

 1. Defaults to prioritising safety, over speed, over space.
-You can override some defaults if you workload has some properties where you can safely set things to go faster or user less space.
+You can override some defaults if your workload has some properties where you can safely set things to go faster or use less space.
 It is wise to use the defaults and only change them if you have tests that prove safety and performance are not compromised.
-1  Uses a HashMap to index record headers by key.
-It also uses a TreeMap to index record headers by the index of the record data within the file.
-Records that have free space are held in a ConcurrentSkipList map sorted by the size of the free space.
+1  Uses a `HashMap` to index record headers by key.
+It also uses a `TreeMap` to index record headers by the offset of the record datwa within the file.
+Records that have free space are held in a `ConcurrentSkipList` map sorted by the size of the free space.
 1. Supports a maximum key length of 247 bytes, a maximum file of byte length Long.MAX_VALUE, and a maximum of Integer.MAX_VALUE entries.
 1. Has no dependencies and uses JUL logging.
 It supports Java8 and will move to Java11 when GraalVM does AOT compilation of Java11.